dpizzuto/microfrontends-integration-pattern/README.md

 This application acts as a 'container' app: reference and inject within a single HTML file.
 Within the **index.html** there's the URL to the previous built main.js files.
 These files can be served in a multiple ways, but for the scope of the example they are referenced as a online resource: specifically served by a different httpd container (see next section).

-Aside the CSS style and HTML, the core lies in these following lines of code:
+Aside the CSS style and HTML, the core lies in these following lines:

 ```javascript
       // Child React App Element